electricimp/MB85RC/README.md

 ### readByte(*address*) ###

-This method reads and returns the unsigned 8-bit value located at *address*.
-The returned value is a single-character string.
+This method reads and returns the unsigned 8-bit value located at *address* as a Squirrel integer (32-bit signed).

 If the passed address is outside the chip’s address space, the method returns the value -1.
 This value may also be returned if there has been an I&sup2;C read error &ndash; consult the [i2c.readerror()](https://developer.electricimp.com/api/hardware/i2c/readerror) documentation for possible values and their causes.